 As a barber, Miloud is barely able to make ends meet.
 When his shop is supposed to make way for a Koran school, his friend Hmida encourages him to fight back.

-Animals and Newton
+Animals and Werewolf

 (Country: Luxembourg; Year: 2017; Director: Laura Schroeder; Writer: Marie Nimier, Laura Schroeder; Stars: Isabelle Huppert, Lolita Chammah, Elsa Houben, Themis Pauwels, Luc Schiltz, Marja-Leena Junker, Charles Müller)